 However, the FCA has said that those struggling to pay may soon be able to apply for a deferral of up to six months, taking the scheme up until the end of March, which is also when Chancellor, Rishi Sunak, announced the Job Retention Scheme (JRS) would be running til.

-A payment holiday is a period of time where you are not required to make payments on credit you’ve borrowed.
+A payment holiday is a period of time when you are not required to make payments on the credit you’ve borrowed.
 You will of course have to pay it off at a later date but it’s designed to help those most in financial need at this time due to the impacts of the pandemic.

 There will be two proposals available for those that wish to apply for a payment holiday: